gravitational/careers/challenges/security/application-security.md

 # Part 4: Development
 You will be given a prototype go implementation of the RFD you reviewed earlier.
-You will have 3 hours to develop and submit a single PR implementing an authorization and authentication scheme.
+You will have 3 hours to develop and submit one or more PRs implementing an authorization and authentication scheme.

 This is asynchronous.
 You'll develop on your machine, and you're welcome to use whatever tools you're comfortable with to develop the changes.
 We'll be